Chicago has some of the best museums of any city in the world. When in town make sure to leave time to explore these great institutions:

 A wonderful new museum that recently opened in Lincoln Park is Wrightwood 659.
 I lived and worked in that neighborhood for almost 40 years.
 I have always loved the Eychaner Lee House designed by Japanese architect Tadao Ando in 1998 in his signature concrete, steel, and glass style.
 Fred Eychaner, the owner, is President of Alphawood Foundation and is known for his philanthropy in the city including arts institutions, public spaces and historic preservation.
 Very quietly Eychaner and Dan Whittaker, created this exhibition space next to Eychaner’s home.
 They had Tadao Ando create the space in a former four-story prewar, residential apartment building at 659 W. Wrightwood just west of Clark St. Ando removed the entire interior and filled it with steel and reinforced concrete.

 It is a wonderful, small exhibition space that will be very popular among art lovers in the city.
 According to the New York Times, “Wrightwood 659 does not possess a collection and does not intend to develop one.
 Its aim is to host alternating exhibitions focused on architecture and design and socially engaged art.”
 I enjoyed a very creative Ai Weiwei exhibition and also a show dedicated to Ando and architect Le Corbusier.
+My most recent show was Chryssa & New York featuring her early works along with her sculptures made up metal and neon.
+You can also see some of the drawings by Tadao Ando for some of his buildings.

 I recently went back and enjoyed an exhibition on two lost works of famed architects Louis Sullivan and Frank Lloyd Wright.
 Make sure to check their website and book your reservations in advance.
+Currently they are open on Friday and Saturday.

 Driehaus Museum: This is a museum, located in the historic Samuel M. Nickerson mansion dating from America’s Guilded Age in the 19th century, that is a perfect place if you like antiques and the decorative arts.
 It is particularly wonderful during the holidays when it is totally decorated for Christmas.
 It is located at 40 E. Erie, just west of Michigan Ave.

 The historic The Newberry Library is an independent research library, specializing in the humanities and located on Washington Square.
 It has been free and open to the public since 1887.
 They do have temporary exhibitions that you should consider.
-I just saw an excellent show, Pictures from an Exposition, Visualizing the 1893 World’s Fair.
-The first floor was recently renovated.
-They also have a number of classes, lectures and events, so check out their website for details 60 W. Walton.
+I enjoyed their excellent show, Pictures from an Exposition, Visualizing the 1893 World’s Fair.

 I recently went to the American Writers Museum at 180 N. Michigan Ave.
 Opened in May, 2017, it is a museum, inspired by the Dublin Writers Museum, that has a mission to educate the public about American writers, past and present.
 There are excellent exhibitions to explore.